Advocates of Love Response to COVID-19

 The Dominican Republic has seen more than 8,400 cases and 350 deaths from COVID-19, according to researchers at Johns Hopkins University.
 While other places such as Cuba and Puerto Rico also have more than 1,000 cases, the Dominican Republic was the hardest hit Caribbean nation.

 In response to the outbreak, officials instituted a nationwide curfew from 5 pm – 6 am to curb activity around the country and hopefully stifle the spread of the disease.
 In addition, they partnered with local businesses and humanitarian organizations to increase testing.
-They are giving access to food and necessities without drawing large crowds.
+They give access to food and necessities without drawing large crowds.

 While the local government works to curb the virus and its spread, a group of Major League Baseball players, Albert Pujols, Michael Ozuna, and Juan Soto to name a few, have come together to help their home country navigate and recover from the damage of the COVID pandemic.